photo: Sarah Hickle |

 Have fun sharing.
 Sometimes at your expense.
 School is supposed to be fun.
 It's about relationships.
 It's all about relationships.

 Trust your students to create unique and powerful moments that will stay with them long after they leave your classroom.
 Help create experiences that the four wall of your classroom cannot provide.
 Let 'em connect.
 Let 'em share.
-They shouldn't have to ask permission to tweet anymore than they need permission to sharpen their pencil or got to the bathroom for cryin' out loud.
+They shouldn't have to ask permission to tweet anymore than they need permission to sharpen their pencil or got to the bathroom for cryin' out loud."Get kids working with behaviors that aren't a part of State Standards but that are standard in our lives." @yourkidsteacher #ICEIndiana— Bill Ferriter (@plugusin) October 14, 2016

 I don't know of any other platform that breaks down the walls of access more than Twitter.
 Can you imagine being the student whose favorite author just told them that the film they made that recreated a scene from that authors book was amazing?!